Public Holidays in Germany 2026 – National, State & Christian Holidays

 Frequently Asked Questions (FAQs)

-What is Buß- und Bettag and where is it observed?
+What is Buß- und Bettag?

 Conclusion